-If you owe taxes to the CRA and don’t file your tax return by the deadline, the CRA will not be levying penalties or charging interest, provided that you have filed and paid by September 1.
-If you file after September 1, the CRA will charge you a late-filing penalty as well as compound daily interest on the penalty, which begins on May 1st, of the taxation year in question.
+If you owe taxes to the CRA and don’t file your tax return by the deadline, this year only, the CRA will not be levying penalties or charging interest, provided that you have filed and paid by September 1.
+If you file after September 1, the CRA will charge you a late-filing penalty as well as compound daily interest on the penalty.

 - 5% of the balance owing as late filing penalty